 The Task Force has around 100 member units, with more than 150 National Points of Contact worldwide.
 It focuses on sharing experiences and best practices and acts as a platform for investigations and international case coordination.

-The IMFTF supports member countries in match-fixing investigations and operations in all sports, and maintain a global network of investigators that share information, intelligence and best practices.
+The IMFTF supports member countries in criminal investigations and joint operations in all sports, and maintain a global network of investigators that share information, intelligence and best practices.

-Specific INTERPOL-developed tools dedicated to data collection on sport corruption (project ETICA) and financial crimes analysis (FINCAF) are available to law enforcement worldwide.
+Specific tools developed by INTERPOL are available to law enforcement worldwide, dedicated to data collection on sport corruption (project ETICA) and financial crimes analysis (FINCAF).

-Due to its global outreach, the IMFTF is uniquely placed to connect criminal investigative units in all INTERPOL member countries and relevant Integrity Units from the main International Sporting Federations to unite the efforts to counter any wrongdoing in sport.
+Due to its global outreach, the IMFTF is uniquely placed to connect criminal investigative units in all INTERPOL member countries, relevant Integrity Units from the main International Sporting Federations and dedicated monitoring services to unite the efforts to counter any wrongdoing in sport.

-In recent years, cooperation frameworks have also been established in cooperation with other INTERPOL units to protect major sporting events from criminal exploitation.
+In recent years, cooperation frameworks have also been established to protect major sporting events from criminal exploitation.

 Building capacity for police and sport

 INTERPOL carries out a joint capacity building and training project with the International Olympic Committee to combat competition manipulation.
-The project offers tailored trainings and workshops for law enforcement, government agencies, sports, betting operators and regulators, to address competition manipulation and create a global network of practitioners.
+The project offers tailored training courses, workshops and webinars for law enforcement, government agencies, sports, betting operators and regulators, to address competition manipulation and create a global network of practitioners.

 Law enforcement investigators training

-This training provides law enforcement with the skills to investigate competition manipulation, focusing on transnational investigations, evidence collection and evaluation, betting monitoring and analysis, working with sports, and the key role of the IMFTF.
+This training provides law enforcement with the skills to investigate competition manipulation, focusing on transnational investigations, evidence collection and evaluation, betting monitoring and analysis, working with sports, and the key role of the IMFTF members.